 Great theater is one of the great pleasures in life.
 It is more than a simple event; we hope that it will be an exceptional event, a memorable event, an experience that moves the audience to identify with the story and characters.

-Great theater has 3 basic components as seen and heard from the audience.
+Good Presentations are like good theater.
+Both have 3 basic components that are essential.
 1. You need a good script.
 It should be a story that draws the audience in – and keeps them interested until the final moments.
 2. You need good actors who can bring the roles to life.
 They not only know their lines, but they are natural in their characters who merge completely with their roles.
 This makes them so believable that the audience can no longer see the actor behind the role.
 And finally, the eye needs to “see” the story supported by a good set, good props and appropriate costumes – all of which reflect the story being told and the roles being played by the actors.
 All three components need to work in harmony as one – so that the performance is convincing at every level.

 Likewise, a great presentation needs to be well structured and written.
 Every presentation is a kind of story, and therefore, should be written, similar to a script for the theater, using the thousands-year old story structure.
 At the beginning it should introduce the problem or issue that will be addressed in the core of the talk.
 Just like every play (or novel and film), the audience needs to know what the problem is.
 This raises tension – and creates an emotional need from the audience to know how the problem will be solved.
 It should then proceed to go through the steps of how the speaker came to a solution, with occasional drawbacks to keep the tension up.
 It’s a basic formula, but one that few business presentations follow.
 Unfortunately, what often happens instead, in many business presentations, is that the presenter completely skips the problem description and background context for how a situation came to be as it is.
 As a result, the audience has no idea what is trying to be solved.
 They then tune out due to confusion or lack of interest, and begin to look at their smartphones or notebooks.
 Therefore, the script (or story you’re going to tell) is really the key factor when developing your presentation.